-Drone operators are responsible for ensuring that their flights comply with Civil Aviation Rules.
-Penalties can be tough for flying drones outside of aviation rules or without the correct permissions so an online hub called Airshare www.airshare.co.nz has been created to help the operator find all the information they need to fly their drone safely.
-Airshare has been developed by Airways New Zealand in collaboration with Callaghan Innovation, Civil Aviation Authority (CAA) and the industry body UAVNZ, and is widely supported by the commercial UAV community and recreational flyers.
+Drone operators are responsible for ensuring their flights comply with Civil Aviation Rules.
+Penalties can be tough for flying drones outside of aviation rules or without the correct permissions, so an online hub called AirShare www.airshare.co.nz has been created to help the operator find all the information they need to fly their drone safely.
+AirShare has been developed by Airways New Zealand in collaboration with Callaghan Innovation, Civil Aviation Authority (CAA) and the industry body UAVNZ, and is widely supported by the commercial UAV community and recreational flyers.

 Maps: to know where to fly

 Traveller FAQs: for visitors bringing drones to New Zealand

 My Flights: to log your flights and request access to controlled airspace

 Council Policies: on consent for flying over parks and council land

 Directory: NZ’s largest directory to find drone operators or service providers

 Civil Aviation Rules include restrictions on flying drones within a 4km radius of an airport and any drone flight within controlled airspace must be authorised by Airways Air Traffic Control (ATC).

 For Queenstown Airport, this exclusion zone bisects 77 Dominion Road to the North, Hope Ave/ Rere Rd to the East, 35 metres North of Woolshed Road/SH6 intersection to the South and 523/527 Frankton Road and shared Road boundary to the West as marked on the aerial plan (PDF 6.2MB).